mhodki/Maintenance4Ind4.0/files/D3_Applications.md

 Discuss questions from students about the work we have done thus far and about their work.

+## If time

+Show video on Platypus and/ or Echidna for technical language processing.

+## Next session

+Are there any specific concepts/ ideas you want to go over in the last session?

 ## Wrap up

-*What are your key take-aways for today?
+* What are your key take-aways for today?